muratk5n/thirdwave/en/README.md

 ---

-Hah!
-Palin's death panels are here, yes.
+Right!
+Palin's death panels are here.
 Not the way she expected them though..

 ---